 In operating reactor facilities, monitoring systems are designed to ensure that the amounts of releases are below the prescribed releases targets for gaseous and liquid waste.
-At the same time, these systems are intended to perform sampling and measurement before releasing waste.
+At the same time, these systems are intended to perform sampling and measurement before discharging of wastes.
 Depending on the monitored level, the effluents can be returned to the radioactive material processing systems as necessary.

-Furthermore, dose rates in the vicinity of the plant and the concentration of radioactive materials in environment (samples) are measured so as to monitor the impact on the environment.
+Furthermore, dose rates in the vicinity of the plant and the concentration of radioactive materials in the environment (samples) are measured so as to monitor the impact on the environment.

-To detect any anomaly at a nuclear power station as soon as possible, and to prevent any abnormal release of radioactive materials, radiation monitors for leakage detection are installed in the systems of reactor coolant, main steam, waste treatment, and ventilation.
+To detect any anomaly at a nuclear power station as soon as possible, and to prevent any abnormal release of radioactive materials, radiation monitors for leakage detection are installed in the reactor coolant, main steam, waste treatment, and ventilation systems.

-Fig. 17: Environmental monitoring and sampling during normal operation
+Figure 19: Environmental monitoring and sampling during normal operation